RedHatInsights/bonfire/README.md

 The `bonfire process` command can be used to print processed app configs to stdout.

-The `bonfire namespace reserve` command can be used to acquire a namespace on a cluster if that cluster has been set up with bonfire's namespace reconciler.
+The `bonfire namespace reserve` command can be used to acquire a namespace on a cluster if that cluster has been set up with the namespace reservation operator.

 The `bonfire deploy` command can be used as a helpful "1-liner" command to reserve a namespace, process application configs, apply them into a desired namespace, and wait for them to come up successfully.